-These financial statements have been prepared in accordance with the IFRS as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting interpretations Committee ("IFRIC").
+These consolidated financial statements have been prepared in accordance with the IFRS as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting interpretations Committee ("IFRIC").

-These financial statements were approved for issuance by the Company's board of directors ("Board") on June 15, 2020.
+These consolidated financial statements were approved for issuance by the Company's board of directors ("Board") on April 29, 2021.